bustertown/design-demo-tool/README.md

 Pixi.JS is built on top of WebGL, WebGPU, and canvas to provide a fast experience.
 It wraps up a lot of the heavy lifting of creating shader programs and other user functionality.

+### Pros

+- A lot of the lower level logic is wrapped up in convenience components
+- Gives a lot of "free" functionality

+### Cons

+- Not sure of the difficulty to extra data to save files and such
+- There are some odd issues with typings that seem to be off

 ## Other Options

 - WebGPU/[wgpu](https://github.com/gfx-rs/wgpu?tab=readme-ov-file): It is based on the WebGPU standard and intended to run over WebGPL.
 Built in rust, it runs on WASM